Submit new project abstracts now!

 We are now actively collecting abstracts for case studies to be included in the next edition: Shelter Projects 2019-2020.

 To encourage genuine lessons learned, all case studies will be presented anonymously, without attribution to any organization or individual.
 Contributors and their organizations will be listed in alphabetical order in the acknowledgements.
 Both successful and unsuccessful projects can be submitted, as what interests us is the learning outcome.
 Due to space limitations, not all case studies can be included in the final publication.

 If you are interested to contribute to the 2019-2020 edition, please complete the Abstracts Collection Form which can be found at this link Abstracts should be submitted by Friday 15th May 2020.
 Contributors of selected abstracts will then be invited to develop the abstract into a full case study.

-The panel uses the following criteria as a guide to agree on which case studies should be included:
+The Shelter Projects Working Group panel will use uses the following criteria as a guide to agree on which case studies should be included::

 - The shelter project must be wholly completed, or solid learnings can be gained from the project implementation to date.

 - Given the scale of emergency shelter need every year, case studies must have had large-scale impacts.
 Discontinued trials or design concepts will not be included.

 - The majority of the project must be implemented within the first year following a natural disaster, or over longer timeframes for recovery processes.
 For conflict, chronic emergencies and return processes, longer time scales will be considered.

 - Accurate project information is available from staff involved in the project implementation.